inesalfe/BlackJack-Game/README.md

 # BlackJack-Game

 This is the final project for the course "Object Oriented Programming" in Java.
-This course is a first year course in the degree of Electrical and Compuuter Engeneering in Instituto Superior Técnico - Universidade de Lisboa.
+This course is a masters course in the degree of Electrical and Compuuter Engeneering in Instituto Superior Técnico - Universidade de Lisboa.

 The goal of this project was to develop a BlackJack Simulator using Java.
 In this simulation the user plays against the dealer (computer).
 The details of the simulator are present in the Assignment file.